Limited Length SQL Injection

 How the Vulnerability was Discovered

-The vulnerability discovery was straightforward.
-Although most of the application did not have SQL injection vulnerabilities, the advanced search page is always a great place to look.
-Even organizations that have mandates for parameterized queries or stored procedures may still have advanced search pages that are vulnerable to SQL injection.
-Advanced search pages often are forced to use dynamic SQL.
 Users can search on one or several fields at a time, and developers do not write separate statements for all possible input combinations.
 This scenario results in a series of conditional statements in the code where developers check “did the user provide input for this field?
 If yes, add it to the where clause of the SQL statement.
 If no, continue to the next field.”
 Since user input may be used in the construction of a large text string, the application may be at risk for SQL injection if developers do not properly parameterize their query.

 In a reproduction of the vulnerable application, a normal request returned a single database row: